Republician Party Divided

 That small moment of introspection said a lot.
 In an era of political theater and spin, Dukakis reminded me that behind every campaign is a real person—flawed, human, and capable of grace even in defeat.

 In 2008, John McCain finally got his wish to be the Republican nominee for President.
-His timing and selection of a vice presidential candidate were both horrible.
+His timing and his selection of a VP candidate were both horrible.

-McCain, a decorated war hero, chose little-known Alaska Governor Sarah Palin for vice president.
-Though attractive, she was a fresh face in national politics and the first female nominated for Vice President of the Republican Party.
-Governor Palin proved to be a marketing disaster.
+For Vice President, McCain, a decorated war hero, chose little-known Alaska Governor Sarah Palin.
+Though attractive, herself a fresh face in national politics, and the first female nominated for Vice President of the Republican Party, Governor Palin proved to be a marketing disaster.
 Her appearances on national TV programs did nothing to dispel the idea that she was inexperienced and could be a divisive voice.
 The media did nothing to point out her positive attributes, namely that conservative women (and men) liked her.

-Ultimately, Obama and Biden were handily beaten by McCain and Palin.
+In the end, McCain and Palin were handily beaten by Obama and Biden.

-The pin shown here is one of my favorites from 2008.
-It was made for the Republican National Convention in St. Paul, Minnesota.
-The slogan and visuals are great, but the campaign was not.
+The pin shown here is one of my favorites, having been made for the 2008 Republican National Convention in St. Paul, Minnesota.
+The slogan and visuals are great.
+The campaign was not.

 Presidential candidate button of Nelson Rockefeller